 Temperature is one of the body’s vital signs that it is not feeling well.
 Having a temperature sensor will correctly determine if a child has a fever and requires immediate medical attention.

-Going digital provides readings on decimal points quickly, accurately, and specific.
+Going digital provides readings on decimal points quickly, accurately, and specifically.
 It is faster than the traditional mercury thermometer.
 Get one that includes a fever alarm, auto shut-off function, and LCD display.

 The way thermometers play an important role in the diagnosis of patients has born different types of thermometers that focus on different parts of the body, with some more effective than others.
 Choose wisely.

 6) Alcohol or anti-septic pads